Janosch-Gehring/nlu-annotations/ambiguity_task/resources/intro_text.md

 You will see a short text of either one or two sentences, in which one word is highlighted in color.
 The highlighted word typically can take on two (or more) different meanings, depending on the context.
 Your task is to annotate which of the two displayed meanings of the word is likely to be the correct one.

+The general rules are as follows:

-If one of the word senses is clearly likelier than the other, only pick that one.
+* If one of the word senses is clearly likelier than the other, only pick that one.
-If both word senses seem plausible, pick both.
+* If both word senses seem plausible, pick both.
 Even if one word sense is generally more frequent than the other, both should be picked if the meaning is plausible in the given context.

-If the word has a third word sense that seems more plausible than either of the displayed meanings, pick neither and comment the sense in the free text field.
+* If the word has a third word sense that seems more plausible than either of the displayed meanings, pick neither and comment the sense in the free text field.

 Additionally, feel free to mark sentences as nonsensical if there is no way for them to make sense with any meaning.
 Even for the nonsensical sentences, try to annotate the senses to the best of your ability.

 Also, feel free to add comments in the comment field.

 There will be times where there is no objectively correct answer.
-Either way, carefully think about how much sense the sentence would make given either of the two readings.
+Either way, carefully think about how much sense the sentence would make given either of the two readings, and how *you* would intuitively understand it.

 ---